SlimeKnights/slimeknights.github.io/docs/json/recipes/casting.md

 ---
 layout: page
 title: Casting Recipes
+description: This page covers formats for casting items using the casting table or casting basin in Tinkers' Construct since 1.16.
 ---
-This page covers the formats for casting items using the casting table or casting basin.
+{{page.description}}

 {% include toc.html %}